 CAR MODEL CYCLES

-Carmakers love to have something fresh to tempt you with.
-And they want their car to be the most attractive car of its type, for most people.
+Car manufacturers love to have something fresh to tempt you with.
+And they want their car to be the most attractive car of its type.
 That means working hard and persistently on improving it.

 Obviously, there is a limit to how often even the biggest global carmakers, such as Toyota and Volkswagen, can spend that sort of sum and earn it back from sales.